Blog:

 What Is DEI, and Why Do Business Schools Care About It?

 Diversity, equity, and inclusion (DEI) is a collection of policies and programs within an organization designed to encourage representation and participation of people across all racial, ethnic, gender, religious, and ability backgrounds.
-DEI has become increasingly important to organizations in recent years, and this is reflected in its elevation within MBA programs.
-In the United…
+With the increased attention being paid to DEI principles both across the United States and around the world, tomorrow’s business leaders need to…

 Read More